hirememorey/nba-lineup-optimizer/docs/data_dictionary.md

 #### Analysis Tables
 - **`PlayerSeasonRawStats`**: Traditional box score statistics (legacy table)
+  - **⚠️ WARNING (Oct 2, 2025):** This table is currently being populated **incorrectly**.
+The pipeline is creating the rows for players but is silently failing to write any of the actual statistical columns (e.g., FGM, FGA, PTS).
+The table is semantically empty and unusable for analysis until this bug is fixed.
 - **`PlayerSeasonAdvancedStats`**: Advanced metrics
+  - **⚠️ WARNING (Oct 2, 2025):** This table is currently being populated **incorrectly**.
+Similar to the raw stats table, it contains player rows but is missing all advanced statistical columns.
 - **`PlayerSalaries`**: Player salary information
 - **`PlayerSkills`**: Player skill ratings (DARKO)
 - **`Possessions`**: Play-by-play possession data